Amir-Rastkhadiv/fun-gym/README.md

  Three parts make up the modern web.
 Front-end, back-end, and middleware .
 Each layer includes a set of technologies.
 Examples include:
 The structure is HTML, the facade is CSS, and the functionality is JavaScript.

-Python, PHP, and Ruby interact with the database, web service, or other data source to provide the end-user with their requested data.
-To accomplish this:
+On the backend, languages such as Python, PHP, and Ruby interact with databases, web services, and other data sources to provide users with the information they need.
+A middleware layer relays information between the front and backend.
-Responses and requests for HTTP;
+Obtaining responses and requests for HTTP,
-Setup a connection;
-API interaction;
+Accessed APIs,
-Manage URL routing, authentication, and sessions.
+authentication, routing, and sessions.

 Let's only explore HTML and CSS here.
 Google Chrome also comes with a set of web development tools.
 I'll use this as my primary tool.
 I can inspect and analyze a web page (test CSS style changes and debug code).